mohasadaq/mohasadaq/README.md

 - 👋 Hi, I’m @mohasadaq
 - 👀 I’m interested in problmem solving challenges
-- 🌱 I’m currently learning mogadishu, somalia
+- 🌱 I’m currently leaving mogadishu, somalia
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...